The Big Conversation

-Each year we consult those aged 14-25 on our priorities, this year we heard your thoughts, experiences and solutions to tackling substance misuse, hate and hostility and staying safe on the streets.
+Each year we consult those aged 14-25 on our priorities.
+This year we want to hear your thoughts, experiences and solutions to tackling Safe On The Streets, Domestic Abuse, and Relationships With The Police.
 Alternatively you could tell us about something else.

 We read every response and collate them into recommendations that are presented to decision makers, such as the Police and Crime Commissioner and the Chief Constable, at our recommendations conference each year.

 The Big Conversation2023 is open now!
 Please follow this link: https://survey.alchemer.eu/s3/90526467/Youth-Commission-Big-Conversation-2023

 If you would like to be a part of the Youth Commission to help set the priorities for 2024, fill out an application form to join us.

 The results of the Big Conversation were announced at the end of November at our recommendations conference.

 - 40% told us hate crime was their top concern

 - 23% told us they were most worried about exploitation